republique-et-canton-de-geneve/git-sync/README.md

     * Assign it to all non-administrator groups (with Maintainer role permission), except the groups in a black list supplied as a parameter to the application.

-BR5.
+### BR5 : manage Owners

 For the owner LDAP group (if any, defined by `owner-group`), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
   * If the user exists in GitLab:
     * Assign it to all non-administrator groups (with Owner role permission), except the groups in a black list supplied as a parameter to the application.

+### BR6 : block or unblock users

-BR6.
-Retrieve the list of users (L1) of all standard GitLab groups:
+Retrieve the list of users (LU) of all standard GitLab groups:
-  * For every user in list L1:
+  * For every user in list LU:
     * If the user is blocked in Gitlab and is active in LDAP, unblock the user
     * If the user is active in Gitlab and is inactive in LDAP, block the user

+### Notes
-Note: the business rules for the standard groups (BR2) are applied before the business rules for the administrator group (BR4), otherwise GitLab users having Admin access level would end up being downgraded to Regular access level.
+  * The business rules for the standard groups (BR2) are applied before the business rules for the administrator group (BR4), otherwise GitLab users having Admin access level would end up being downgraded to Regular access level.
+  * In all business rules here above, whenever a list of users (LU) is mentioned, only the users whose name comply with the regular expression supplied by the parameter `standard-group-users` are considered.
+The other users are ignored.

 ## Remarks